Made of Honor

-Made of Honor (Made of Honour in the United Kingdom, Ireland, Canada, and Australia) is a 2008 American romantic comedy film directed by Paul Weiland and written by Adam Sztykiel, Deborah Kaplan, and Harry Elfont.
-The film stars Patrick Dempsey, Michelle Monaghan, and Sydney Pollack, in his final screen appearance prior to his death less than a month after the film's release.
+Made of Honor is a 2008 American romantic comedy film directed by Paul Weiland and written by Adam Sztykiel, Deborah Kaplan, and Harry Elfont.
+The film stars Patrick Dempsey, Michelle Monaghan, and Sydney Pollack.

-The plot follows a lifelong playboy who falls in love with his best friend, only to have her get engaged and ask him to be her maid of honor.
-It was released by Columbia Pictures in the United States on May 2, 2008.
-The film garnered negative reviews from critics who criticized the formulaic humor and script, but grossed $106.4 million worldwide against a $40 million budget making it a box office success.
+The plot follows a lifelong playboy who falls in love with his best friend, only to have her get engaged.
+She asks him to be her maid of honor.
+The film was released by Columbia Pictures in the United States on May 2, 2008, and garnered unfavorable reviews from critics, but grossed $106.4 million worldwide.